bjssacademy/advanced-tdd/chapter04/chapter04.md

 - We're not designing more of the game than PlaceShip
 - We're not exposing ay implementation details
-- Future programmers are discouraged from abusing the isShipPresent() method
+- Future programmers are discouraged from feature envy, as there is no direct access to private data

 With the decision made to use the dipstick method, we can go on to implement our production code function PlaceShip().

-But first - a philsophical detour.
+But first - a philosophical detour.
+Who doesn't enjoy those every now and then?

 ### Should dipstick methods be temporary or permanent?